MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 # Tutorial: Add a multi-step form to your page

-Advanced forms are a powerful way to collect and update information in Dataverse from a page.
+Advanced forms are a powerful way to collect and update information in Microsoft Dataverse from a page.

 Advanced forms extend basic forms by:

 - Allows data collection or update process to be broken up over multiple steps.
 - Provides interactive conditions to direct a user down different paths of data updates.
 - Session tracking allows a user to pick up where they left off when following a data update process.

+Advanced forms are created using the [Portal Management app](../configure/portal-management-app.md) and added to a page using a [Liquid](../configure/liquid-overview.md) code tag.

 In this tutorial, you learn how to: